Norris Armstrong

-Phillip Norris "Army" Armstrong (September 15, 1898 – October 11, 1981) was an American football player and coach.
+Phillip Norris "Army" Armstrong (September 15, 1898 – October 11, 1981) was an American football and basketball player and coach.
 He played college football at Centre College in Danville, Kentucky, from 1918 to 1919 and professionally for one season, in 1922, with the Milwaukee Badgers of the National Football League (NFL).
 Armstong served as the head football coach at Carroll College—now known as Carroll University—Waukesha, Wisconsin from 1923 to 1930, compiling a record of 44–11–6.

 Playing career

 Centre

 Centre after defeat of West Virginia in 1919.
 Armstrong is in the center.

 Norris played tackle and halfback for Centre College in Danville, Kentucky and was a key offensive player during the 1921 Centre vs. Harvard football game, and was captain of the team that year.
 He was also a player on the school's basketball team.
 Centre College honored his contribution to the school's athletic program by inducting him into the college's Athletic Hall of Fame.
 He was a halfback on Centre's all-time football team chosen in 1935.